Visiting in Winter

 Skiing and Snowshoeing

-Due to staffing shortages, the park is not offering guided showshoe trips this winter.
-However, several trails in the Apgar Village area are available for winter skiing and snowshoeing and may be viewed on the Cross Country Skiing and Snowshoeing page of the park website.
-The unplowed section of the Going-to-the-Sun Road, beyond Lake McDonald Lodge, is also a popular winter ski and snowshoe route.
-Winter recreation brochures and maps are available at Park Headquarters and the Apgar Visitor Center.
+Viistiors seeking unguided winter skiing and snowshoeing opportunities can find route information on Glacier's Cross-Country Skiing and Snowshoeing page.
+The unplowed section of the Going-to-the-Sun Road, beyond Lake McDonald Lodge, is a popular winter ski and snowshoe route.
+However, the park offers a wide variety of places to cross-country ski and snowshoe.
+Winter recreation brochures and maps are available at the Apgar Visitor Center and in the lobby of park headquarters.

 Wildlife Viewing